gramoli/synchrobench/README.md

 Note that the proposed data structures are not synchronized with each individual synchronization technique, 30+ algorithms from the literature are provided.
 Synchrobench includes variants of the algorithms presented in these papers:
+ - I. Dick, A. Fekete, V. Gramoli.
+A Skip List for Multicore.
+Concurrency and Computation: Practice and Experience.
+2016.
+ - M. Herlihy, N. Shavit.
+The Art of Multiprocessor Programming.
+2008.
  - J. Gibson, V. Gramoli.
 Why Non-Blocking Operations Should Be Selfish.
 In DISC, 2015.
  - V. Gramoli, P. Kuznetsov, S. Ravi, D. Shang.
 A Concurrency-Optimal